vito8916/supabase-nextjs-starter-template/README.md

 ## SupaNext Starter Kit 2

 Build your next SaaS or internal tool with ease.
-SupaNext Starter Kit 2 combines a production-ready Next.js App Router setup with Supabase authentication, a clean dashboard shell, opinionated UI components, and a complete settings experience so you can ship faster.
+SupaNext Starter Kit 2 combines a production-ready Next.js App Router setup with Supabase authentication, a clean dashboard shell, ShadCN + Tailwind UI components, and a complete settings experience so you can ship faster.

 ### Highlights
 - **End-to-end auth**: Email/password sign up, sign in, password reset, update password, and email OTP confirmation via Supabase.